boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-quick-start/preparing-environment.md

 # Preparing own build environment

-To build appliances using BoxGrinder you need Fedora operating system.
+To build appliances using BoxGrinder you need to use Fedora; but don't worry, the *appliances* you create can have any OS that BoxGrinder supports.

-# Fedora 13+
+# Fedora 15+

-> Info: Fedora 13 and later doesn't require preparing anything before installing BoxGrinder - use BoxGrinder RPMs - this will pull all required packages.
+> Info: Fedora 15 and later don't require any preparation before installing BoxGrinder - simply install the BoxGrinder RPMs, this will pull all required packages.

 Finished!